voschezang/coding-handbook/alignment/leadership-styles.md

 | **Risk**          | Aggressive, ruthless, cold       | Sub-assertive, soft                 |
 | **Communication** | Control, command, challenge.     | Encourage, incentivize, facilitate. |

 Surrendering

 - Surrendering is to accept the present.
 To staying with an experience, rather than controlling it.
+- In the spirit of the acronym RAIN: recognize, allow, investigate, nurture.

 Minimal inteference.
 See [gardening](../teams/gardening.md).